JacobNoahGlik/DiscordServerForCSClasses/roles.md

 <details>
   <summary>
-    Click to see text needed to create the reaction-role image above
+    Click to see the text needed to create the reaction-role image above
   </summary>
   <p>
 **In #bot-commands channel:**